Angel (Madonna song): Critical reception

 Rikky Rooksby, author of Madonna: The Complete Guide to Her Music, commented that "Angel" is a song "that is less than even the sum of its parts".
 Santiago Fouz-Hernández and Freya Jarman-Ivens, authors of Madonna's Drowned Worlds: New Approaches to Her Cultural Transformations, felt that "the pizzicato synthesizer line that opens 'Angel' was indeed classical Madonna".
 John Leland from Spin called it a rehash of Madonna's previous single "Lucky Star" (1984), with "an even lamer melody and punch. [...]
 'Angel' is Nile Rodgers doing what he does best: turning crass product into cash product".
 Stephen Thomas Erlewine from AllMusic called the song "excellent standard-issue dance-pop".
 Sal Cinquemani from Slant Magazine called the song sugary.
-Also from Slant Magazine, Eric Henderson opined it was "the ultimate “this is better than I remember it” single of Madonna’s career, 'Angel' is best half-remembered, the better by which to keep rediscovering it again and again".
+Also from Slant Magazine, Eric Henderson opined it was "the ultimate 'this is better than I remember it' single of Madonna's career, 'Angel' is best half-remembered, the better by which to keep rediscovering it again and again".

-Billboard's Joe Lynch deemed it a "a sadly undervalued gem from her second album [...] this ineffably charming dance-pop lark also features some of Madge's cutest come-ons".
+Billboard's Joe Lynch deemed it "a sadly undervalued gem from her second album [...] this ineffably charming dance-pop lark also features some of Madge's cutest come-ons".
 Also from Billboard, Nancy Erlich called the song "romantic, uncontroversial techno-pop. [...]
 [Madonna's] reign continues as '85's premier media obsession".
-Cash Box said "Less here to hold on to than the LP’s title track or 'Material Girl' but still right up the commercial alley."
+Cash Box said "Less here to hold on to than the LP's title track or 'Material Girl' but still right up the commercial alley."
 While reviewing Like a Virgin in 1995, Dave Karger from Entertainment Weekly felt that the song comes off as a bit repetitious and immature.
 Alfred Soto of Stylus Magazine commented that "'Angel' is a particular stunner, certainly the apex of Rodgers' post-Chic skills. [...]
 It does a better job than the two big singles of delineating the boundaries of Madonna's determined shallowness, an act that confounds Philistines today and made the appreciation of her musical skills a lot harder than it took these critics to dismiss Cyndi Lauper as the real charlatan".
 From The Guardian, Jude Rogers felt it was "an early pass at religious-ecstasy pop, but needing bigger wings".